Skip to main content

 Each rifle is different in this respect, and time spent assessing the correct placement is well spent.

-We are sometimes asked if the adapter should sit in front or behind the sling stud?
-Ultimately both options are suitable, but if you are a shooter that makes use of your rifle sling for additional stability whilst prone then you may wish to locate the adapter in front of the sling stud.
-If there is a lot of tension on the sling could conflict with the bipod if the adapter is positioned behind the sling stud
+We are sometimes asked if the adapter should sit in front or behind the sling stud.
+Ultimately, both options are suitable, but if you are a shooter who uses your rifle sling for additional stability whilst prone, you may wish to locate the adapter in front of the sling stud.

-This second adapter can be beneficial when working in more confined positions such as tree stands or hides, or where a longer wait is anticipated.
-By locating the second adapter closer to the natural balance point of the rifle, it can allow the rifle to be pre-mounted for use, (whilst also being available for an instant freehand shot if required.)
-We've received positive feedback from users who endured some long waits on wild boar drives in sub-zero temperatures, who have taken advantage of this capability to keep warm but ready.
+This second adapter can be beneficial when working in more confined positions, such as tree stands or hides, or where a longer wait is anticipated.
+Locating the second adapter closer to the rifle's natural balance point can allow the gun to be pre-mounted for use, but available for an instant freehand shot if required).

 Preparation: